emrecaliskan/matic-docs/docs/maintain/delegate/delegator-faq.md

 ### What is the minimum stake amount?

 There is no minimum stake amount to delegate.
-However, you can always start with 1 $MATIC token.
+However, you can always start with 1 MATIC token.

 ### How many rewards will I get if I delegate?